-This demo showcases financial fraud prevention.
-It uses the MLRun feature store to define complex features that help identify fraud.

-Fraud prevention is a special challenge since it requires processing raw transaction and events in real-time and being able to quickly respond and block transactions before they occur.
+This demo showcases financial fraud prevention using the MLRun feature store to define complex features that help identify fraud.
+Fraud prevention specifically is a challenge because it requires processing raw transaction and events in real-time, and being able to quickly respond and block transactions before they occur.

-To address this, you'll create a development pipeline and a production pipeline.
+To address this, you create a development pipeline and a production pipeline.
 Both pipelines share the same feature engineering and model code, but serve data very differently.
-Furthermore, MLRun automates the data and model monitoring process, drift identification, and trigger retraining in a CI/CD pipeline.
+Furthermore, you automate the data and model monitoring process, identify drift and trigger retraining in a CI/CD pipeline.
 This process is described in the diagram below: